-Disability Wales, Cardiff University and WCVA’s Brexit Forum project are working together to produce a briefing on the impact of Brexit on disabled people in Wales, which will be published shortly.
+Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce a briefing on the impact of Brexit on disabled people in Wales, which can be found in their FAQ document above.

 Disability Wales have also contributed and signed up to the Disability Rights UK Brexit Manifesto.